Estimated reading time: 5 minutes

 Know the Other Negotiator

 Your negotiation won’t go very far without knowing what the other negotiator wants.
-This requires a bit of research prior to the negotiation.
+This requires a bit of research before the negotiation.
 Some things you might want to consider are:

 - Where they work/what company they represent